Introduction to QCD: Introduction

 The negative overall sign of \eqRef{eq:beta}, combined with the fact that $b_0 > 0$ (for $n_f \le 16$), leads to the famous result\footnote{ Perhaps the highest pinnacle of fame for \eqRef{eq:beta} was reached when the sign of it featured in an episode of the TV series ``Big Bang Theory''.} that the QCD coupling effectively \emph{decreases} with energy, called asymptotic freedom, for the discovery of which the Nobel prize in physics was awarded to D.~Gross, H.~Politzer, and F.~Wilczek in 2004.
 An extract of the prize announcement runs as follows:

-Among the consequences of asymptotic freedom is that perturbation theory becomes better behaved at higher absolute energies, due to the effectively decreasing coupling.
+{Running coupling|see{alphaS@$\alpha_s$}} Among the consequences of asymptotic freedom is that perturbation theory becomes better behaved at higher absolute energies, due to the effectively decreasing coupling.
 Perturbative calculations for our 900-GeV $Z'$ boson from before should therefore be slightly faster converging than equivalent calculations for the 90-GeV one.
-Furthermore, since the running of $\alpha_s$ explicitly breaks Bjorken scaling, we also expect to see small changes in jet shapes and in jet production ratios as we vary the energy.
+Furthermore, since the running of $\alpha_s$ explicitly breaks Bj{\o}rken scaling, we also expect to see small changes in jet shapes and in jet production ratios as we vary the energy.
 For instance, since high-$p_\perp$ jets start out with a smaller effective coupling, their intrinsic shape (irrespective of boost effects) is somewhat narrower than for low-$p_\perp$ jets, an issue which can be important for jet calibration.
-Our current understanding of the running of the QCD coupling is summarized by the plot in \figRef{fig:alphas}, taken from a recent comprehensive review by S.\ Bethke \cite{Bethke:2009jm}.
+Our current understanding of the running of the QCD coupling is summarised by the plot in \figRef{fig:alphas}, taken from a recent comprehensive review by S.\ Bethke \cite{pdg2012,Bethke:2012jm}.
+A complementary up-to-date overview of $\alpha_s$ determinations can be found in~\cite{d'Enterria:2015toz}.

 As a final remark on asymptotic freedom, note that the decreasing value of the strong coupling with energy must eventually cause it to become comparable to the electromagnetic and weak ones, at some energy scale.
 Beyond that point, which may lie at energies of order $10^{15}-10^{17}\,$GeV (though it may be lower if as yet undiscovered particles generate large corrections to the running), we do not know what the further evolution of the combined theory will actually look like, or whether it will continue to exhibit asymptotic freedom.